ParallelMaths/parallel/pages/8-01-wizard-of-oz.md

 :::

 ::: problem id=1_3 marks=2
-__1.3.__ Repeat the process with this number.
-What number (before you re-arrange any digits) is the “next stage number”?
+__1.3.__ Repeat the process, starting with your previous answer – remember to rearrange the digits into ascending order and descending order before subtracting the smaller number from the larger number.
+What is the result?

 <input type="text" solution="6,174"/>